walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 4. Open the **SmartHotelHost** remote desktop window, launch **Chrome** from the desktop shortcut, and paste the link into a new browser tab to download the Azure Site Recovery provider installer.

 5. Return to the **Discover machines** page in your browser (outside the SmartHotelHost remote desktop session).
-Select the **Download** button and download the registration key file.
+Select the blue **Download** button and download the registration key file.

     ![Screenshot of the Discover machines' panel from Azure Migrate, highlighting the download link Hyper-V registration key file.](images/Exercise3/discover-4.png)